 In the Florida Hickory Golfers, several players have bags of extra clubs they’d be happy to bring to an event in order to sell them.
 Just ask around at any event.

 Are there special hickory balls?

 Good question.
 The short answer is No. At the moment, most hickory events allow you to hit any USGA-approved ball.
 Hickory players tend to favor soft balls with low compression – the Wilson 50s and Duos, the Bridgestone E6 and B330s, the Maxfli Noodle, the Callaway Chromesoft and Supersoft.
 We could go on and on as there are a lot of choices.
 Some folks hit their ProV1s because that’s what they hit with their modern clubs and they’re not going to change.
 What everyone generally avoids are cheap, high compression balls (most Top Flite models, often dubbed range rocks) and balls designed for high speed swings and tour players (almost anything with an X or Extreme in the name).

-Having said that, there is a movement afoot for hickory events to use only sanctioned reproduction hickory balls, which are modern, low compression golf balls are heated and then stamped with a traditional pattern.
-The McIntyre Golf Company is just about the only company producing such balls in any quantity.
+There is an endless discussion about hickory events only using sanctioned reproduction hickory balls, which are modern, low compression golf balls are heated and then stamped with a traditional pattern.
+The McIntyre Golf Company is about the only company producing such balls in any quantity.
 They offer a variety of surface patterns authentic to various eras of hickory golf.
 Their lineup is below.

-Some players complain that reproduction balls don’t go as far as their normal balls.
-Other have noticed some issues with the ball cracking, particularly along the center seam (this issue appears to have been corrected).
-But lots of folks figure that if you’re going to play hickory clubs, shouldn’t you be playing a hickory-period ball too?
+Some players complain that reproduction balls don’t go as far as their normal balls, but lots of folks figure that if you’re going to play hickory clubs, shouldn’t you be playing a hickory-period ball too?
 The debate rages on.